Are you in the Merchant Navy and looking to progress your career?

 This scholarship can help offset the direct costs of obtaining a certificate of competency through any MCA approved nautical college or training provider within the UK.

 It can also help fund the necessary courses and assist with accommodation, travel, learning resources and living expenses whille you study, as well as funding the cost of upskilling in functional skills, such as Mathematics, offered by Marine Society to those in need.

 "I thought I was going to have a tough time trying to find an officer job but I’ve only really been looking seriously for the last week.
 I’m pretty sure I got that job due to being a slater scholarship recipient and Ab previously which was on my CV.
 Ive heard lots of cadets say that they are finding it hard to find work after qualifying but it’s not been like that for me so far."

 How does it work?

-The scholarship is available for four years from the date of the award.
-You must start using it within two years of it being awarded, and it is available to serving ratings over 20 years old permanently resident in the UK.
+Scholarships will be available for two years from the date of award and must start to be used within one year of being awarded.
+The Fund is available to experienced seafarers aged a minimum of 21 years old and permanently resident in the UK.

 It is subject to status checks, and dependent upon the availability of funds.

 "Having recently completed my Officer of the Watch, I believe I gained favour in securing a permanent position on the government research vessel MRV Scotia.
 My aspirations are to move forward, upward and onward with my Officer of the Watch Certificate of Competency."

 You have to be a minimum of 21 years of age to be eligible to apply for this scholarship.